renanpc/A-Star-Simulator/README.md

 # A-Star-Simulator
-A-Star step by step simulator created to the AI subject home work.
+A-Star step by step simulator created to the AI subject home work using Unity3D.